jainamsd/Accenture_social_buzz/README.md

 3. They want to learn data best practices from larger corporations due to their substantial data challenges.

 ## Project Tasks Completed
-In this project, we undertook the following tasks:
+In this project, I undertook the following tasks:
 - Cleaned and prepared three datasets: Content, Reactions, and ReactionTypes.
 - Merged the datasets to create a comprehensive dataset.
 - Analyzed the content categories, highlighting the top 5 categories with the largest popularity.
 - Created visualizations to represent the data.

 ## Data Analysis and Visualization
-We analyzed the data and created visualizations to provide insights into the content categories and user reactions.
+I analyzed the data and created visualizations to provide insights into the content categories and user reactions.
 Key visualizations include:
 - Count of each unique content category.
 - Count of user reactions on content.
 - Month with the most posts.

 ## Project Results
-- We provided Social Buzz with an audit of their big data practices.
-- Recommendations for a successful IPO were outlined.
-- We analyzed their content categories and identified the top 5 categories with the largest popularity.
+- I analyzed their content categories and identified the top 5 categories with the largest popularity.

 ## Project Files
 - `Results.csv`: Contains the results of the content category analysis.